Should you give your teen a credit card? Here’s why it might or might not be a good idea.

 - Understand your card’s terms and limits: Parents need to fully understand the card that they’ve signed their teen up for and pass that information on to them.
 The terms, rules, rates, and penalties of credit cards vary and it’s important to understand these differences.

 - What a credit history is and why it’s important: Most newbie credit card users don’t know what a credit history is and why it’s important.
 This video explains how a credit score is calculated: What is a Credit Score?.
 It’s also worth pulling your teen’s credit score after a year or so and reviewing it together.

 - The safe use of credit cards online: Discuss with your teen on which sites it’s OK to use a credit card and explain that many websites are scams and can steal credit card numbers.
 This article explains 8 Tips to Keep Your Cards Safe When Shopping Online.
-This would also be a good time to talk about identity theft and the danger in sharing your social security number online.
+This would also be a good time to talk about identity theft and the danger of sharing your social security number online.

 Tips for successfully teaching your teen the responsible way to use credit cards: